Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Superconducting circuit implementation

-We work in the dispersive regime $g \ll \Delta_{j,j+1}$, where $\Delta_{i,j}=\omega_i - \omega_j$.
-We perturbatively diagonalize the Hamiltonian $H_0+V$ to second order in $g$ via a Schrieffer-Wolff (SW) transformation $S$~\cite{PhysRevA.75.032329}.
-The drive fields terms in $H_\text{drive}$ are modified by the same SW transformation.
-From now on, we will neglect terms of order $\mathcal{O}(g^2\Omega_j/\Delta_{j,j+1}^2)$ and higher.
-We move to the frame that rotates at the frequencies of the drives, and we neglect the fast oscillating terms by employing the rotating-wave approximation (RWA).
+We work in the dispersive regime, $g \ll \Delta_{j,j+1}$, where $\Delta_{i,j}=\omega_i - \omega_j$.
+We perturbatively diagonalize the Hamiltonian $H_0+V$ to second order in $g$ via a SW transformation $S$~\cite{PhysRevA.75.032329}.
+The drive field terms in $H_\text{drive}$ are modified by the same SW transformation.
+From now on, we neglect terms of order $\mathcal{O}(g^2\Omega_j/\Delta_{j,j+1}^2)$ and higher.
+We move to the frame that rotates at the frequencies of the drives and we neglect the fast oscillating terms by employing the rotating-wave approximation (RWA).
 Before detailing the calculations, we discuss the physics of each term in the Hamiltonian defined in Eq.~\eqref{eq_H_start_experiment}.
-The bare Hamiltonian $H_0$ provides the necessary anharmonicity we desire.
-The perturbation $V$ gives rise to the nearest-neighbour interaction, a renormalization of the bare energies of the transmons and some additional two-excitations processes.
-The drive field yields the constrained terms $n_j(a_{j\pm 1}+a_{j\pm 1}^\dagger)$ towards `East' and `West'.
-The time dependence of the drive fields in the laboratory frame enables to get rid of the undesired processes, such as the two-excitations processes and the `West' terms, passing in the rotating frame of the drive fields and employing the RWA.
+The bare Hamiltonian $H_0$ provides the necessary anharmonicity that we desire.
+The perturbation $V$ gives rise to the nearest-neighbor interaction, a renormalization of the bare energies of the SC qubits, and some additional two-excitation processes.
+The drive field yields the constrained terms $\hat{n}_j(\hat{a}_{j\pm 1}+\hat{a}_{j\pm 1}^\dagger)$ toward ``East'' and ``West''.
+The time dependence of the drive fields in the laboratory frame enables us to get rid of the undesired processes, such as the two-excitation processes and the ``West'' terms, passing in the rotating frame of the drive fields and employing the RWA.

-In order to find the explicit form of the SW transformation, we follow the prescription in Ref.~\cite{haq2019explicit}: first we compute $\eta = [H_0,V]$; we consider $\eta$ with arbitrary coefficients as an \textit{ansatz} for $S$; finally, we fix these coefficients imposing the condition $[S,H_0]=-V$.
+In order to find the explicit form of the SW transformation, we follow the prescription in Ref.~\cite{haq2019explicit}.
+First, we compute $\eta = [H_0,V]$; we consider $\eta$ with arbitrary coefficients as an \textit{ansatz} for $S$.
+Finally, we fix these coefficients, imposing the condition $[S,H_0]=-V$.
 We obtain (cf. Appendix~\ref{section_SW_transformation})

-where $\tilde{\Delta}_{\ell,j} = (\omega_j - E_C \ell)$, the first summation is along the system, while the second summation is along all the levels of the transmons.
+where $\tilde{\Delta}_{\ell,j} = (\omega_j \ric{+} E_C \ell)$, the first summation is along the system, while the second summation is along all the levels of the SC qubits.
 Using the Baker-Campbell-Hausdorff expansion, the Hamiltonian in Eq.~\eqref{eq_H_full_model} after the SW transformation reads